Sociology, Urban Studies & Anthropology

 Many of our students go on to explore career and graduate school opportunities in anthropology, sociology, urban studies and related fields.

 Ruth Benedict stated that the purpose of anthropology is to make the world safe for human differences.
-The anthropology minor presents a holistic examination of the human condition past and present.
+The anthropology major presents a holistic examination of the human condition past and present.
 It draws on four interconnected a subfields: archeology, physical, linguistics and socio-cultural anthropology.
 Students with the anthropology minor are not only able to enter graduate school but work in a wide-range of fields that improve the human condition.